MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Manage/How-to-Import-Management-Packs-for-System-Center-Operations-Manager-Configuration-Item-Connectors.md

 7. In **Import Management Packs**, select all of the management packs, and then click **Import**.

-8. When the import process is complete, the message “The management pack was imported successfully” will appear.
+8. When the import process is complete, the message *The management pack was imported successfully* will appear.

 9. Click **OK**.